avidbots/flatland/docs/quick_start.rst

 Quick Start
 ====================================
-Here is a quick setup guide for setting up 2D simulator.
+Here is a quick guide for setting up 2D simulator.

-Flatland uses YAML files to setup the simulator, much like how Gazebo uses URDF files.
+Flatland uses YAML files to setup the simulation, much like how Gazebo uses URDF files.

-1. Create a yaml file called world.yaml with the following content
+1. Create a YAML file called world.yaml with the following content

-   Here we define a world with one layer "map" and one model "turtlebot".
+   Here we define a world with a layer called "map" and one model "turtlebot".
 See :doc:`core_functions/world` for more details.

   .. code-block:: yaml